Police: 5-month-old girl in car fatally shot in Chicago

 The baby is among the youngest victims of gun violence in Chicago.
 She would have turned 6-months-old in four days, according to Natalia Derevyanny, a spokeswoman for the Cook County Medical Examiner’s Office.

+As of June 19, the Chicago Police Department had recorded 282 homicides so far this year, down from the 316 recorded during the same period in 2021.
+Like many other cities in the U.S., Chicago reported a dramatic increase in homicides last year.
+The 797 homicides in the nation’s third-largest city in 2021 — Chicago’s highest toll for any year in a quarter century — eclipsed Los Angeles’ tally by 400 and the total in New York by nearly 300.

-Crisis responder Andrew Holmes, who spoke with Cecilia’s mother, expressed anger at the shooter, saying, “you should sleep at night” and urged the person to turn themselves in.
+Crisis responder Andrew Holmes, who spoke with Cecilia’s mother, expressed anger at the shooter, saying, “you shouldn’t sleep at night” and urged the person to turn themselves in.

 “You just took this baby’s life.
 This baby was an infant, this baby didn’t do nothing to you,” he said.

-Activist Ja’Mal Green was offering a $5,000 reward for information following the shooting.
+Activist Ja’Mal Green was offering a $5,000 reward for information about the shooting.